 8th February 2017.
-Congratulation to Mike Cooper (Riparian Owners Liaison) for securing permission to fish the Loddiswell Station water.
+We now have permission to fish the Loddiswell Station water.
 Access is excellent through a white gate between the station and signal box and down a series of steps/paths to the river.
 The owner asks that we park in the layby just downhill from the signal box.

 2nd February 2017 (From John Roberts)

 Dear Members.
 Please see the list of dates for river work in 2017.

 Please contact Jon Camp at email@example.com if you can help.

 This information is also available on the AFA Facebook Events and Home pages at:

 One of our riparian owners, Donald Pethybridge, passed away peacefully at home, after a short illness bravely fought, on Friday 18th November 2016.